PatrickCoakley23/Angels_Breath/README.md

 </p>
 </details>

-The only responsive changes i had to make for these two pages was a media query for max-width of 768px because up to that width the card decks took up an entire column and there needed to be a margin between the card decks otherwise they would be stacked on top of each other.
+The only responsive changes I had to make for these two pages was a media query for max-width of 768px because up to that width the card decks took up an entire column and there needed to be a margin between the card decks otherwise they would be stacked on top of each other.
-Also at on any width above 768px i made the images within the card deck 20vw (viewport width) so they appeared larger on larger devices.
+Also at on any width above 768px I made the images within the card deck 20vw (viewport width) so they appeared larger on larger devices.

 <details>
-<summary>Choose Your Hit<strong>(Click dropdown for images)</strong></summary>
+<summary>Choose Your Poison <strong>(Click dropdown for images)</strong></summary>
 <p align="center">
   <img height="350" src="README/images/choose_your_poison.png" style="max-width:100%;"></a>
 </p>